 - 16-17-18.
 Secretarial Training.
-A,W,S. (3-3-3)

-Hamack.
+A,W, S. (3-3-3) Hamack.
 Designed to standardize skills in shorthand and typewriting and other secretarial subjects.
-Three hours lecture, five hours laboratory. - 54.
+Three hours lecture, five hours laboratory. - 19.
+Office Machines W. (5) Laboratory instruction and practice in the operation of selected office machines, calculators, duplicating machines, filing equipment and devices.
+No prerequisite. - 30.
+Retailing I. S. (5) Practical salesmanship, store arithmetic, sales routine duties, store system.
+No prerequisite. - 54.
 Business Law.
+A,W, S. (5) Fundamentals of law which bear most closely upon ordinary business transactions.
+Introduction to the study of law, its origin and development; formation and performance of contracts; fraud, mistake, duress and undue influence; rights of third parties and remedies available at law and equity; the law of agency as affecting the rights and duties of the principal, the agent, and third parties in their inter-relationships.
+Pr., sophomore standing. - 55.
+Business Law.
 A,W, S. (5) Brown, Chertkov.
-Fundamentals of law which bear most closely upon ordinary business transactions.
-Introduction to study of law, its origin and development, formation and performance of contracts.
-Pr., sophomore standing. - Business Law.
-A,W, S. (5) Continuation of 54: negotiable instruments, sales, credit transactions, and business associations.
-Pr., 54. - 57.
-Business Law.
-A, S. (3) Brown, Chertkov.
+Continuation of 54.
+Negotiable instruments, bailments, sales of personal property, credit transactions, and business associations.
+Pr., 54.

+Brown, Chertkov.

+- 57. Business Law.
+A.S.
+(3) Brown, Chertkov.
 For engineering students or others unable to devote more than three credits to study of business law.
 May not be substituted for 54.
 Does not carry credit for students in economics and business.
 Pr., sophomore standing and English requirement of respective college. - 60.
 Statistical Analysis.
-A,W, S. (5) Butterbaugh.
-Application of statistical method to practical business and economic problems.
-Correct interpretation of statistical data is stressed.
+A,W,S. (5) Butterbaugh.
+A non-mathematical survey course in statistics with emphasis on the scientific approach to business problems and an undertanding of the elementary measures and methods of the adjustment and presentation of statistical data.
 Pr., 1-2. - 62.
 Principles of Accounting.
-A,W, S. (5)
+A,W, S. (5) Mackenzie, Lorig.
 Study of fundamental theory.
 Objectives of financial and operating statements analyzed.
 Four hours a week in accounting laboratory.
 Three lectures.
-Pr., sophomore standing.

-- 63. Principles of Accounting.
-A,W,S. (5)

-More specialized problems in general theory, practice, and analysis.
+Pr., sophomore standing. - Lorig.
+63. Principles of Accounting.
+A,W,S. (5) More specialized problems in general theory, practice, and analysis.
 Four hours a week in accounting laboratory.
 Three lectures.
-Pr., 62. - 88.
-Introduction to Insurance.
-A. (5) Study of the principles and uses of insurance in general.
+Pr., 62. - Introduction to Insurance.
+A. (5) 88.
+Study of the principles and uses of insurance in general.
 Pr., 1-2.